adamsilver/fdpb/01-a-registration-form.md

 </button>
 ```

-When focusing the button, NVDA for example announces, “Show password, toggle button, pressed”.
-For sighted users, you can style the button to look pressed or unpressed accordingly using the attribute selector:
+When focusing the button, NVDA for example will announce, “Show password, toggle button, pressed”.
+For sighted users, you can style the button to look pressed or unpressed accordingly using the attribute selector like this:

 ```CSS
 [aria-pressed="true"] {